-If you have regular transactions for the same amount then you can set up Recurring Transactions in Pandle to save you time.
+If you have regular transactions for the same amount, an easy way to manage them is to set up Recurring Transactions in Pandle.
 For example, you may want to invoice the same customer £100 per month.
-By setting this up in Pandle, this invoice will be created (and can also be sent) automatically each month so you don't have to keep creating it.
+By managing this through Recurring Transactions, this invoice will be created (and can also be sent) automatically each month so you don't have to keep creating it.

 How to add a recurring transaction

 - To add a recurring transaction, go to Tools > Recurring Transactions (as below).

 - You will then be presented with a list of all previously created recurring transactions.
 Click the green 'Add New Recurring Transaction' button to get started.